stefanhiemer/topoptlab/monolithic_codes/README.md

 This code is just a modfication of the already existing code by Niels Aage and Villads Egede Johansen (JANUARY 2013) taken from https://www.topopt.mek.dtu.dk.
 Changes are
-- syntax changes from Python 2 to 3
+- syntax changes from Python 2 to 3.
-- deletion of from __future__ import division
+- deletion of from __future__ import division.
-- extract filter construction into individual function
+- extract filter construction into individual function.
-- switch change calculation to "np.abs(x-xold).max()" as it is better readable and likely faster then the previous expression although probably only marginally
+- switch change calculation to "np.abs(x-xold).max()" as it is better readable and likely faster then the previous expression although probably only marginally.
-- vectorization of the filter (could be done better I think)
+- vectorization of the filter (could be done better I think).
-- vectorization of the stiffness matrix construction
+- vectorization of the stiffness matrix construction.
-- insertion of plt.pause() as otherwise the figure appears only at the end
+- insertion of plt.pause() as otherwise the figure appears only at the end.
 - deletion of unnecessary uses of tuples, indices, etc. pp.
-- construct fixed bc without use of union to make it a little more efficient
+- construct fixed bc without use of union to make it a little more efficient.
 - for constructing indices of stiffness matrix exchange Kronecker product with repeat() and tile().
 I guess it is faster (did not check), but more importantly more clear in its meaning.
+- dc has been defined twice, so got rid of the first.

 topopt_cholmod88.py